 There are no visible defects noted at foundation.
 This is important as the strength of a building lies in its foundation.
 The main purpose of the foundation is to hold the structure above it and keep it upright.
 Chipping and hairline cracking is common with concrete foundations and not considered repair needs.

 Plumbing:

-6.4 Location of Water Main Valve: The main water shut off valve is located in the garage.
+6.4 Location of Water Main Valve:

+The main water shut off valve is located at the front of the structure.

 6.5 Main Line Piping Materials: